 Building Company Culture at Gymshark

-As we’ve seen with a lot of trend predictions recently, it seems that the consensus for 2020 is brands will be striving to become more employee-centric, and no one it seems is doing a better job of this than fitness apparel tycoons Gymshark.
+As we’ve seen with a lot of trend predictions recently, it seems that the consensus is that brands will be striving to become more employee-centric, and no one it seems is doing a better job of this than fitness apparel tycoons Gymshark 💪

 Since its inception in 2012, Gymshark has seen exponential growth year on year.
 So much so that four years in, they found themselves featured in The Sunday Times Fast Track.
 As is noted in the feature, Gymshark did not incorporate traditional marketing tactics early on.
 Instead, they harnessed the power of social media and influencers to build recognition and a reputation.